Now Slow Economics: Scale Out not Up

-In this space we wish to Slow down Knowledge, because we believe, as Samdong Rinpoche what you get is data, which you need to contemplate, relate to your universe of beliefs, and act on it for it to become knowledge.
+While most sites ask you to speed up information,we wish to Slow It Down.
+As Samdong Rinpoche what you get is data, which you need to contemplate, relate to your universe of beliefs, and act on it for it to become knowledge.

 Economic Localising is Politics against Globalisation - EOH III Bangalore- March 2014